StarRocks/starrocks/administration/Cluster_administration.md

 2. Modify the **fe.conf** file.
 Configure the ports of the test FE to be different from the ports of the online FEs.
 3. Set `cluster_id` in the **fe.conf** file to `123456`.
 4. Set `metadata_failure_recovery` in the **fe.conf** file to `true`.
-5. Copy the metadata directory of the master FE in the production environment to your test environment.
+5. Copy the metadata directory of the leader FE in the production environment to your test environment.
 6. Set the `cluster_id` configuration item in the **meta/image/VERSION** file to 123456.
 7. In your test environment, run `sh bin/start_fe.sh` to start the test FE.
 8. View the **fe.log** file of the test FE to check whether the restart is successful.